Defining "domestic violence" in your workplace violence policy & program

 Relevant laws include:

-Nunavut's Family Abuse Intervention Act, 2.
-3(1) ("family abuse") (incorporated by reference in the Labour Standards Act but not yet in force);
+- Nunavut's Family Abuse Intervention Act, s.
+3(1) (“family abuse”) (incorporated by reference in the Labour Standards Act but not yet in force);

-PEI's Domestic Violence, paras 1(1)(a) and (c) of the Intimate Partner Violence and Sexual Violence Leave Regulations under the Employment Stadards Act ("domestic violence" and "intimate partner violence");
+- PEI's definition of domestic violence, paras 1(1)(a) and (c) of the Intimate Partner Violence and Sexual Violence Leave Regulations under the Employment Standards Act (“domestic violence” and “intimate partner violence”);

 Understanding domestic violence as a pattern of coercive control is critical.
 The Wheel shows that even when the physical violence stops, the abuse often continues in other, more insidious forms.